Financial-Times/neo4j-hot-backup/README.md

 - &lt;backup folder&gt; = The local folder that you'll be restoring to.
 - Date (2016-09-23T14-30-11): The timestamp of the backup to restore.

+### Restoring in the cluster
+- Make sure that the database has been shut down before moving/restoring the data.
+- When restarting, the indexes need to be rebuilt.
+This can take a while and will look like it's stuck at `Initialising metrics...`

 ### Testing for developers
 When making changes, follow the testing procedure below to ensure that the base functionality still work.
 - Run a Neo4j hot backup to produce a backup folder